 The State Opera in Stuttgart has a great reputation for high quality, innovative opera productions.
 I have seen quite a few operas in Stuttgart, including L’italiana in Algeri (The Italian Girl in Algeria) by Gioacchino Rossini, The Coronation of Poppea by Claudio Monteverdi, Die Walküre by Richard Wagner and Doktor Faust by Ferruccio Busoni.

 Every few years they do a new production of Die Zauberflöte (The Magic Flute) by Wolfgang Amadeus Mozart.
 In one of these productions they added two extra silent characters called Death and Mozart.
 Death was a dancer who came to get Mozart, but the composer made clear through mime during the overture that he wanted to go on living just long enough to finish composing The Magic Flute.
 He was onstage most of the time, writing and revising the music, and died at the end during the final jubilation.
-It really worked, and you could see people wiping away tears at the end, if you didn’t happen to by crying yourself.
+It really worked, and you could see people wiping away tears at the end, if you didn’t happen to be crying yourself.

 Another Mozart opera that I saw in Stuttgart was an entertaining production of The Marriage of Figaro.
 I went with a colleague who hadn’t been to an opera for many years, and she was surprised to see how many young people there were in the audience.
 It didn’t use to be like that, evidently.

 One production I particularly remember was Peter Konwitschny’s powerful staging of Elektra by Richard Strauss.
-Starting about twenty minutes before show time, as soon as the doors to the auditorium were opened, there was a wordless scene taking place on the stage in which a father, Agamemnon, was playing happily with his two children in and around a large bathtub.
+Starting about twenty minutes before show time, as soon as the doors to the auditorium were opened, there was a wordless scene taking place on the stage in which a father, Agamemnon, was playing happily with his three children in and around a large bathtub.
 This joyful scene ended abruptly when Agamemnon was murdered in the bathtub before the eyes of the children.
 Then the opera started with the loud Agamemnon motif and went on to show how the children, now grown up, finally avenged their father’s death.

 The Stuttgart Opera House was built from 1909 to 1912 as part of the Royal Court Theater (Königliches Hoftheater).
 At that time Württemberg still had a king, Wilhelm II, although he was in many ways subservient to the German emperor in Berlin.